 I am co-founder and past Executive Director of BAUDL and SVUDL, both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
 I’m also a proud papa, husband, school volunteer, and neighbor.
 For more info, see my LinkedIn, CV, and click the buttons below.

-Teaching is at the core of my work.
-With an emphasis on connecting theory, research method, and practical intervention, my aim is to foster a community in each course that inspires students to challenge each other, grow from feedback, and flourish together as critical intellectuals and agents of positive change grounded in community-based social research.
+Teaching and learning is at the core of all I do, with an emphasis on connecting theory, research method, and practical intervention.
+I try my best to build a community in each course that inspires students to challenge each other, grow from feedback, and flourish together as agents of positive change grounded in community-based social research.

 Social Class & Inequality